 I've been making this recipe for a number of years and every time I serve it to guests I am inevitably asked for the recipe.
-It's my all-time favorite pork tenderloin preparation and The Best Thing I Ever Ate (Recently).
-The deadline for the challenge is February 15th so there's still time if you'd like to join in.
-Just visit More Than Burnt Toast for the details.
+It's my all-time favorite pork tenderloin preparation!

 The pork tenderloin is first seared on top of the stove and then finished in the oven.
 A delicious, light cream sauce with shallots, herbs and wine is then prepared in the searing pan to deglaze all the delicious browned bits.

-When I first posted my recipe for Varkenshaas (which is Dutch for pork tenderloin), I served it with steamed spinach and pureed sweet potatoes but it would also taste wonderful with oven-roasted potatoes and root vegetables or mashed potatoes or celery root and Brussels sprouts.
+I served the pork with steamed spinach and pureed sweet potatoes but it would also taste wonderful with oven-roasted potatoes and root vegetables or mashed potatoes or celery root and Brussels sprouts.

 and found on Epicurious